 Gov. Inslee proclaims Oct.
 30 Weatherization Day in Washington

-Each year, Washington’s weatherization assistance program helps many households make it through the cold weather season – and the years ahead – by adding insulation, sealing cracks and making other improvements that reduce heat loss and save money on energy bills.
-In 2018-19, the program weatherized 3,148 eligible low-income households across the state.
+Each year Washington’s Weatherization Assistance Program helps many households make it through the cold weather season – and the years ahead – by adding insulation, sealing cracks, and making other improvements that reduce heat loss and save money on energy bills.
+In 2016-2017 the program weatherized over 2,200 low-income homes.

 “Year after year, weatherization assistance programs help strengthen communities all over the state by keeping quality, healthy, affordable homes in the marketplace for our low-income neighbors,” said Commerce Director Brian Bonlender.

 Asthma and other respiratory diseases can be a chronic problem for many families in the homes that get the program’s assistance.
 Low-income families are more likely to have asthma, and children with asthma have the highest rates of hospitalization.
 In 2010, people with asthma in Washington state made 164,000 visits to hospital emergency rooms, and paid $73 million for asthma-related hospitalizations.
 Public funds paid for about 60 percent of these costs.

 Combining weatherization with home health assessments and education can help reduce the burdens of asthma for low-income families by reducing indoor asthma “triggers” like carpets, cockroaches, water damage, and mold.
 A recent national study of the low-income weatherization program by Oak Ridge National Laboratory showed that weatherization in homes with asthma sufferers reduced asthma emergency room visits significantly.
 When weatherization is combined with homeowner education, Medicaid costs for asthma treatment can be reduced by over $400 per year per household.